tommy-burkett/Project-Penney/README.md

 - helpers.py: Contains code with functions and variables needed across various other modules.

 - processing.py: Contains code related to scoring the games.
 In order to score the games we must first load a file from the `data/` folder by using the `load_file()` function.
+Then we convert the numbers in the decks to colors with the `numbers_to_colors()` function.
+After that, we check to make sure the player combinations exist in the deck with `combination_check()`.
+Once all of the pre-processing is done, we simulate `penney_game()` with a specified number of simulations `num_simulations` that can be changed by the user within this `processing.py` file.
+To change the number of simulations, simply open the `processing.py` file and at the top, where the constants are listed, change `NUM_SIMULATIONS` to your desired number.
+Now that we have the Penney's Game function, we can simulate the game for all 64 - 8 = 56 combinations in the `simulate_games_for_all_combinations()` funciton.
+Lastly, the `statistics()` function stores all of the data from `simulate_games_for_all_combinations()` by the `scoring_method` (either tricks or total cards) and saves it to a `.npy` file that is used in the next module.

 - visualization.py: Contains code related to creating visualizations for the scoring.
+Before the visualizations can be created, we load the statistics using our `load_file()` function.
+Once we have the statistics loaded, we convert the `.npy` file to a `Pandas DataFrame` using the `npy_to_dataframe()` function so that the data will be easily accessible when generating our heatmaps.
+Finally, once this `DataFrame` is created, we load it into our `generate_heatmap_from_df()` function, which returns our final visualizations for tricks and total cards.

 ---

 `data/`

 - This folder holds all of the `.npy` files stored from `datagen.py` in an organized manner.
 The files are named `'decks_{seed}.npy'` and they include the seed used to generate the decks within them.
+The other files saved to this folder are the 'decks_{seed}_{scoring_method}_probabilities.npy` files that include our statistics that we generated in the `processing.py` file.

 ---

 `final_testing.ipynb`

+- How to Run this file successfully:
     - This file contains the important tests ran to ensure that the code executes as planned.
-Run this file and change the `n` and `seed` parameters to create new `.npy` files that store new decks.
+Run this file and change the `n` and `seed` parameters
+      to create new `.npy` files that store new decks.
 If you want to augment existing decks, keep `seed` the same and just update `n`.

 ---